-- Forum participation
+- Forum or group participation

 Once you’ve got your website up and running, you should set a goal to reach out to a certain number of prospective clients each day.
-The general rule of thumb is five to ten but set your own pace as you build up your client base.
+The general rule of thumb is five to ten, but set your own pace as you build up your client base.

 4. Stay Up On Training and Trends

 If you want to work from home as a bookkeeper, you’ll need to invest in your professional development.
 The good news is it’s widely available!
 Not only do conferences, events, and professional groups enable you to meet other people in your industry, they can help you connect with clients, stay on top of changes you need to know about, and keep yourself competitive.
 Watch for webinars, online courses, books, and training sessions relevant to the bookkeeping, finance, business, and accounting industries.

 Do You Want to Work From Home as a Bookkeeper?

 Whether you want to work full- or part-time hours, bookkeeping is a flexible work from home job with a lot of opportunities.
 Bookkeepers are needed in virtually every industry and company, and it’s something you can do from home without a large investment on the front end.
 When you work from home as a bookkeeper, you get to choose your own path, whether it’s W2 employment, freelancing, or being your own own boss!